tools

 When should I use HLS Downloader instead of a normal video downloader?

-Use HLS Downloader when a permitted stream uses an HLS manifest and you need variant, audio, subtitle, or task-control information.
+Use HLS Downloader when a permitted source uses an HLS manifest and you need variant, audio, subtitle, segment, or task-control information before choosing an output.

 What HLS sources should AnyVidDL refuse?